NinjaInShade/todo/client/README.md

-# Todo application client built with react.
+# Todo application client built with react and bootstrap.

-## Features i would like to apply for frontend:
+## Features i would like frontend to have:

 - fetch data from backend

-### 3 main columns -

 - Add a todo
 - list of todos
-- Not decided, place for dark/light mode toggle (IF user auth is added, maybe a section for scheduled todos?)
+- dark/light mode toggle (IF user auth is added, maybe a section for scheduled todos?)

-- manage a dark/light mode
+- manage a dark/light mode in localStorage
 - UI for creating , editing and deleting todos (CRUD)

 # Future ideas: